sweetnightkitty/odin-battleship/README.md

 Also, when a ship is placed, it is still possible to click on other ships, or to press submit.
 This essentially means there is no checks in place to ensure a ship is placed correctly before another ship is selected, and no checks in place to prevent the user from continuing on in the game without placing their ships.

-**Outstanding Tasks**
+**The following tasks are being addressed on the dragDropFeature branch and are in development**
-- [ ] Disable other ship buttons while the current ship is being placed.
+- [X] Disable other ship buttons while the current ship is being placed.
-- [ ] Prevent user from submitting ships until ALL ships are placed.
+- [X] Prevent user from submitting ships until ALL ships are placed.
 - [ ] Create modals that pop-up to explain to user how to interact with buttons.
-- [ ] Change the method for placing ships to something user-friendly and intuititve.
+- [X] Change the method for placing ships to something user-friendly and intuititve.

 ### Announcing Sunk Ships and Game Over